keai336/like/README.md

-# an ambitiously plugable WeChat bot
+# an ambitiously plugable WeChat bot based on [openweChat](https://github.com/eatmoreapple/openwechat)
 ### Describe
 you can add all you scripts that are able to run on the terminal from modifying the heads of them as plugs